ultraq/thymeleaf-joda-dialect/README.md

 of this dialect for Thymeleaf 2.1, use the 1.0 releases instead.

 ### Standalone distribution
-Copy the JAR from [the latest release bundle](https://github.com/ultraq/thymeleaf-joda-dialect/releases), placing it in the classpath of your program, or build the project from the source code here on GitHub.
+Copy the JAR from [one of the release bundles](https://github.com/ultraq/thymeleaf-joda-dialect/releases), placing it in the classpath of your program, or build the project from the source code here on GitHub.